kjhealy/kieranhealy.hugo/content/resources/_index.md

 <p>Every few months I get an email asking to see the LaTeX markup that I use to generate my <a href="http://kieranhealy.org/vita.pdf">Curriculum Vitae</a>.
 So, <a href="http://kjhealy.github.com/kjh-vita/"
 title="kjhealy's kjh-vita @ GitHub">here it is</a>.
 Feel free to adapt it yourself.
 If you make stylistic modifications, I encourage you to fork the project on GitHub and make them available to others in the same way.</p>

-<h4><a href="http://github.com/kjhealy/kieranhealy.hugo/">So You Like My Website</a> &rarr;</h4>
-<p>This site is produced using <a href="http://gohugo.io">Hugo</a>, a very fast static site generator, which you can <a href="http://gohugo.io/overview/introduction/">read more about here</a>.
-I've written about <a
-href="http://kieranhealy.org/blog/archives/2014/02/24/powered-by-hugo/">my own experience setting it up</a>, too.
-The design is borrowed mostly from <a href="http://consequently.org/">Greg Restall</a>.
-If you want to look under the bonnet, <a href="http://kjhealy.github.com/kieranhealy.hugo/" title="This website's source">the entire site is on GitHub</a>.
-Feel free to adapt it yourself.
-If you make stylistic modifications, I encourage you to fork the project on GitHub and make them available to others in the same way.
-You should also change the Google Analytics information in the footer partial, or I will receive analytics information about your site.</p>

 <h4><a href="/resources/github/">All GitHub Projects</a></h4>
     <p>Here is a <a href="/resources/github/">full list of the various public code and data repositories</a> that I have put on GitHub.
 They range from the configuration and templating tools listed above to data
 visualization exercises and other bits of data analysis, mostly written in R.